Zoë Francis PhD

 Our research centres on two topics: (i) self-regulation, including goal pursuit and mental fatigue, and (ii) people's lay theories or folk beliefs.
 Many of my publications are on the intersection of these two topics, on a concept known as "willpower theories".
 Willpower theories are the beliefs that people hold about whether their self-control runs out with use or whether it sustains itself.
 I've explored the role of willpower theories in a variety of contexts, from how these beliefs predict health-related behaviours (snacking, physical activity) to how they are associated with the support of one's romantic partner.
 The BaSC lab has also studied lay beliefs on other topics (e.g., perceptions of friendship, disability) and conducts research on other aspects of self-regulation (e.g., goal pursuit strategies, cognitive associations).

 We use a variety of methodologies for our research, including experimental designs (both in-lab and online), experience sampling methodologies, development and validation of new questionnaires, and analysis of online data (most recently from Reddit).
-Transparency, replication, pre-registration, and open science are also important to the lab's research; students have participated in man multi-lab studies and other collaborative research projects.
+Transparency, replication, pre-registration, and open science are also important to the lab's research; students have participated in many multi-lab studies and other collaborative research projects.